ls1intum/Artemis/docs/user/exams/students_guide.rst

 ^^^^^^^^
 1. Do **NOT** reload the browser

-    - If you reload the browser, the welcome screen opens again and you must enter your name and confirm the checkbox again, see `Welcome Screen`_
+    - If you reload the browser, the `Welcome Screen`_ screen opens and you must enter your name and confirm the checkbox again.
     - You should only reload if an error occurs that cannot be recovered otherwise!
 2. Participate in **ONE** browser window!